zywang96/SenSys-AINN/README.md

 Each folder includes the corresponding **dataset**, **baseline models**, and **configurations** needed to reproduce the experiments.

+## Quick Start -- Colab

+We strongly recommend running the code on a dedicated GPU machine or an HPC cluster using the environment specified in `requirements.txt`.
+While Colab is convenient to get started with, it can be difficult to manage package versions consistently and reproduce the exact environment, which may lead to suboptimal results.

 ## TODO
 - [x] Add instructions/README
 - [ ] Add detailed comments to each function